How to choose a driving school

 Potential Driving Instructors (PDIs): These are instructors still in training.
 They are unlikely to have the same level of technical knowhow and practical experience as an ADI.
 Cheap driving schools might use them, but you’re not going to get the best value for money.

-A good driving school will match you with their best instructors, and rightly so.
+A good school of motoring will match you with their best instructors, and rightly so.
 You don’t want to be stuck learning with another learner!
 Midrive uses ADIs exclusively, so our learners only get the highest quality instruction.

 This is significant in a few ways.
 Firstly, learning with a single instructor is more efficient, as the ‘getting to know each other’ time is reduced.
 Secondly, instructors are usually discarded because they’re unreliable, uncommunicative, or uncommitted to their students’ learning outcomes.

-None of those are desirable, so it pays to find out what kind of ‘instructor turnover’ learners go through at a prospective driving school.
+None of those are desirable, so it pays to find out what kind of ‘instructor turnover’ learners go through at a prospective school of motoring.
 This could be from information you find in reviews, get from recommendations, or ask of the school directly.

 At Midrive, we only use the best instructors rated by learners like you.
 Our average is 1.3 instructors per learner, which means the vast majority of our learners stay with their first instructor until they pass their test.
 You deserve to do it as well!